rricharz/Tu56/README.md

 produces one record on tape.
 But if you read back individual files from such a tape with multiple "tar" commands, "tar" executes a rewind between each call to tar.

-Fortunately you can also write multiple records with multiple "tar" commands, You need to use the devices /dev/nrmt0 or /dev/nrmt1 to tell "tar" not to rewind the tape each time.
+Fortunately you can also write multiple records with multiple "tar" commands.
+You need to use the devices /dev/nrmt0 or /dev/nrmt1 to tell "tar" not to rewind the tape each time.

 To write 2 separate records: